What to Pack for a Cruise to Alaska: 28+ Must-Have Essentials

 Footwear for Alaska is one of those hot topics that cruisers, including Kim and me, have in-depth conversations about.
 Realistically, as many do, you probably can get away with just wearing your everyday sneakers or footwear.
 You can even waterproof them with a spray.
 It will all depend on the weather when you arrive and what you plan to do for the day.

-I found these Columbia Waterproof Boots so comfortable and lightweight, and I had every intention of taking them with me.
+I found these Columbia Waterproof Boots so comfortable and lightweight and I had every intention of taking them with me.
 Long story short, after an exchange, Amazon sent me a mismatched pair I didn’t notice until I started packing.

 So I packed Kim’s recommended boots on Amazon (for women) and wore them all day in rainy Juneau and during Glacier Day.
 And I packed my everyday Brooks sneakers, which I wore the most.
 I’m glad I had both pairs with me.